-Legislations Regarding Food Adulteration in India
+Food Adulteration in India

 Food adulteration is one of the serious challenges in Indian society.
 Despite various measures and penalties, the problem continues to remain a big challenge for the country.
 Consumers around the country are increasingly more stringent laws besides demanding information on the source and reassurance of the origin and details on reprocessed food.

 Food is adulterated to increase the quantity and make more profit.
 The food is sucked of its nutrients and the place where the food is grown is often contaminated.
 For example, Milk is mixed with water.
 Vanaspati is used as an adulterant for ghee.
 Ergot is used as an adulterant for cereals.
-Chalk-powder is used as an adulterant for flour.
+Chalk powder is used as an adulterant for flour.
 Chicory is used as an adulterant for coffee.
 Papaya seeds are used as an adulterant for pepper.
 Brick-powder is used as an adulterant for chilly-powder.
 Tamarind seed powder is used as an adulterant for coffee.
 Wood powder is adulterated for turmeric and dhania powder.

 What is food adulteration?

-Food adulteration is an act of adding or mixing of poor quality, inferior, harmful, substandard, useless or unnecessary substances to foods.
+Food adulteration is an act of adding or mixing poor quality, inferior, harmful, substandard, useless or unnecessary substances to foods.
 This act of spoiling the nature and quality of food items is considered food adulteration.

-An adulterant is a chemical substance which should not be contained within other substances (e.g. food, beverages, and fuels) for legal or other reasons.
+An adulterant is a chemical substance that should not be contained within other substances (e.g. food, beverages, and fuels) for legal or other reasons.
 The addition of adulterants is called adulteration.
 The word is appropriate only when the additions are unwanted by the recipient.
 Otherwise, the expression would be a food additive.
-Adulterants when used in illicit drugs are called cutting agents, while deliberate addition of toxic adulterants to food or other products for human consumption is known as poisoning.
+Adulterants when used in illicit drugs are called cutting agents, while the deliberate addition of toxic adulterants to food or other products for human consumption is known as poisoning.